etwk/blog/content/lists/books.md

 - [ ] A Cage Went in Search of a Bird: Ten Kafkaesque Stories
 - [ ] At the Bottom of the River (Jamaica Kincaid)
 - [ ] The Stories of Erskine Caldwell (Erskine Caldwell) #must
+- [ ] A Century of Fiction in The New Yorker: 1925-2025 (Deborah Treisman: editor)

 ### Society
 - [ ] Brave New World